ShellOnYou/SOY_MS_HTTP/README.md

 This repo contains the microservice version (v5) of the ShellOnYou app described in [1].

-## Goal
+### Goal
 This app proposes exercises for students to practice the Unix CLI.
-The app is designed for instructors to deploy, and create exercise sessions for their students.
+The app is designed for instructors to deploy, edit exercises and create exercizing sessions for their students.

 ---
 ### Key Features
-The application offers a range of features to enhance the learning experience:
+The application offers a wide range of features to facilitate the learning experience:

-`Exercise on different themes`: Exercises can be made available on a range of 10 themes.
+`Exercise on different themes`: exercises can be made available on a range of 10 themes, each associated with specific skills.

+`Associate skills to exercises`: instructors can associate skills to each exercise and learners gain skills when they reach at least 50% score for an exercise.

-`Exercise library`: The exercises can be modified / extended by instructors or also serve as models for proposing new ones.
+`Exercise library`: exercises can be modified / extended by instructors or also serve as models for new ones.
 A Python library eases the development process.

-`Associate skills to exercises`: A skill list is provided.
-Instructors can associate skills to each exercise and learners gain skills when they reach at least 50% score for an exercise.

-`Different Difficulty Levels`: The students can rate the difficulty of each proposed exercise, giving feedback to instructors.
+`Difficulty Levels`: learners can rate the difficulty of each exercise, giving feedback to instructors and other learners.

-`Instant Evaluations`: Learners receive immediate feedback when posting an answer archive with comments to understand where they succeeded and where they can improve.
+`Instant Evaluations`: learners receive immediate feedback when posting an answer.
+Feedback consists in a 0-100 score together with comments on each question, to know whether and where they can improve or hints to solve the exercise in a different way.

 `Thanking other users`: An icon allows learners to thank others, encouraging peer learning.

-Note that the database proposed here contains just one exercise.
-Instructors can contact us to have access to a private repo containing more exercises (not exposed to students ;-).

 ## Content of the repo